speedstarkawaii/macos-dumper/README.md

 # macos-dumper

-roblox dumper that derives from disassembly. that means its not detected & its mostly just a parser. calling it a dumper sounds too much imo.
+roblox dumper that derives from disassembly. that means its not detected & its mostly just a parser. calling it a dumper sounds too much lol.

 # how to use?